Suunto D4i Novo Dive Computer Review

 Suunto is one of the leading manufacturers of dive gear and dive computers.
 They also have a wide range of exercise watches and a stellar reputation.

-The D4i Novo is the redesign of the D4i and Suunto did a great job with it.
+This scuba computer watch is the redesign of the D4i and Suunto did a great job with it.
 They improved on the straps and made it overall more modern looking.
 If these are things you don’t put any value on then you might want to check out the D4i itself.
 You can get it cheaper and with basically the same capabilities.